NikolaeVarius/gophercar-ros/README.md

-# donkeycar-ros
+# gophercar-ros
-Bridge donkeycar and ROS.
-Currently using this with a Jetson nano.
+Bridge donkeycar with golang and ROS.
+Currently using this with a Jetson Nano.